Digital Content Recycling 101

 To make sure you get the best results and maximize your ROI, keep these helpful tips in mind.

 Google AdWords is the most popular advertising service for brands who wish to display ads on the mega search engine.
 In Google AdWords, companies bid on keywords they want to use in their campaigns, and Google then selects a “winner” based on a variety of factors.
-To see more about how Google auctions keywords, see this infographic.

 Determining which keyword(s) you want to focus on during your campaign is crucial to the success of your advertisement.
 A common mistake brands make in their PPC advertising plans is failing to research their desired keywords.
 Prematurely selecting a keyword can cost you loads of money and leave you with little to show for it.